openhp/HeatPumpController/README.md

 <br><br>

 ## Installations supported
-- Indoor (a house or technical building with a more or less stable temperature)
+- Indoor: a house or technical building with a more or less stable temperature
-- Outdoor (harsh climatic conditions taken into account and tested down to minus 32°C)
+- Outdoor: harsh climatic conditions taken into account and tested down to minus 32°C
 <br><br>

 ## Changelog and history